veebch/clock/README.md

 The DCF77 code was based on [demogorgi/set-rtc-using-dcf77-via-dcf1](https://github.com/demogorgi/set-rtc-using-dcf77-via-dcf1).
 It relies on a clean DCF77 signal, but is beautifully readable.

+The code works in two basic steps:
+- Listen until the quiet 59th second
+- Listen and decode

+An alternive would be to listen for a minute, use the 59th second to rearrange the signal and then clean and decode.

 # Licence

 GPL 3.0